 The D Subchannel option allows you to use a full DS0 time slot for the D-channel, or split that time slot into four 16 kbps sections to allow D-channels to be combined into a single 64 kbps time slot.
 If a full time slot is used for the D-channel, only bits 0 and 1 are used; the rest of the bits are unused.
-Options are off, 1, 2, 3 or 4.
-Default is n/a.
+Options are off, 1, 2, 3 or 4 for lt and nt mode and n/a for lunt and lult mode.